 - Urban Planner

-To access the free virtual tutoring via the MRC, students must be enrolled in a math class at West Valley College.
+To register for free virtual tutoring via the MRC, students must be enrolled in a math class at West Valley College.
 Please note that tutoring is available on a drop-in basis only.
 Follow the instructions below to register to use the MRC (registration is free and does not appear on transcripts):

 - Log into the WVC Portal then go to My Web Services